-Figure 21: Architecture diagram of the AT&T PhoneGap Mobile SDK
+Figure 21: Architecture diagram of the AT&T PhoneGap Mobile SDK.

 Installation Guidelines

 An Internet connection is required for API calls.
 The plugins are designed for the PhoneGap Mobile SDK application, and may not work with an SDK version earlier than 3.4.